kendalls/jekyll-now/_posts/2018-11-29-Customisation-Control.md

 {:start="3"}
 3. Replace **"My.Crm.Customisations"** with the name of your project folder.

 This uses a couple of command line arguments to connect to CRM.
 Then it finds spkl.exe and executes the unpack command.
-Note that package_root and the path for spkl.json (in the spkl command) are set to provide the correct relative paths to spkl and remove any change of processing the incorrect configuration file.
+Note that package_root and the path for spkl.json (in the spkl command) are set to provide the correct relative paths to spkl and remove any chance of processing the incorrect configuration file.
 This will become clearer in the build definition.

 ## Step 4: Create the Build Pipeline
 1. Go to **Azure Dev Ops** and navigate to **Pipelines > Builds**.